ShivaKrishnaReddyBurra/portfolio-v2/README.md

 ├── README.md                 # This file
 ```

-## Contributing

-Contributions are welcome!
-To contribute:

-1. Fork the repository.
-2. Create a new branch (`git checkout -b feature/your-feature`).
-3. Make your changes and commit (`git commit -m 'Add your feature'`).
-4. Push to the branch (`git push origin feature/your-feature`).
-5. Open a Pull Request.

-Please ensure your code follows the project's coding standards and includes appropriate tests.

-## License

-Distributed under the MIT License.
-See `LICENSE` file for more information.

 ## Contact

 - **GitHub**: [ShivaKrishnaReddyBurra](https://github.com/ShivaKrishnaReddyBurra)
 - **LinkedIn**: [Shiva Krishna Reddy Burra](https://www.linkedin.com/in/shivakrishnareddyburra)
 - **Email**: reddyburrashivakrishna@gmail.com

-Feel free to reach out for collaboration or feedback!